 What I took from my FWB relationship was that you need to protect and guard yourself from people who are likely to be careless with your heart.
 I immersed myself so deep in self-preservation afterward that even when I met my husband, I felt that I wasn’t loving him as much as should, because there was a part of myself I refused to give up.
 While I think that was unfair of me since my husband did very much give it his all in the beginning, when that relationship came to an end, I was grateful for that self-preservation.
 Had I not had it, I’m not sure how I would have survived such a disappointment and heartbreak.
 It was easier to lose my husband than it was to lose my FWB because I had kept a part of me for myself.

 He was very clear that, although he loved me, he wasn’t in love with me and never would be.
 However, I refused to listen.
 But as time went on, I forgave him for what I once considered being lead on and realized it wasn’t his fault — or even my fault for that matter.
 Not only was I able to stop blaming myself, but I was able to stop pointing my finger at him as if he failed me, when the reality was that he didn’t.

 9. I Reached Complete Acceptance Of The Situation

 When I fell in love with my husband, I reached total acceptance of my former friends with benefits relationship.
 I was able to look back and see that we were two people who had found each other, and although we were very lucky to have done so, it wasn’t meant to last.
-We may have had a foundation for a great friendship, but the sex part really messed things up.
+We may have had a foundation for a great friendship, but the physical intimacy part really messed things up.
 I accepted it as a piece of my past, and important one in many ways, and moved forward without an ounce of animosity or regret.
 I'd even go so far as to say it matured me.